moostrik/ofxVimba/README.md

 Vimba does not support MacOS

+In earlier versions of this addon it was possible to set all the features for the cameras from the addon.
+This proved quite complicated, as a lot of features are interdepended and many features require the device not to be streaming.
+It proved easier to set the features using the SDK's Vimba Viewer and save these settings in the availabe UserSets.
+The addon can load these usersets with the loadUserSet() command.
+It is also possible to open the camera in ReadOnly mode to immediately see these changes within your app.
+(Make sure multicast is enabled though)
+Although it is still possible to set features from the addon, such as framerate and exposure, succes will depend on other features.
+For example, setting the framerate will only have an effect when 'AcquisitionMode' is set to 'Continuous' and 'TriggerSource' to 'FixedRate'

 # INSTALL LINUX #

 Install Vimba for linux using the [following instructions](https://cdn.alliedvision.com/fileadmin/content/documents/products/software/software/Vimba/appnote/Vimba_installation_under_Linux.pdf "Installing Vimba under Linux")